 - Acquiring effective teaching and communication skills;

-- Understanding the psychosocial aspects of respiratory diseases, develop skills in counseling and become knowledgeable of the ethial issues related to respiratory diseases;
+- Understanding the psychosocial aspects of respiratory diseases, develop skills in counseling and become knowledgeable of the ethical issues related to respiratory diseases;

 - Developing the administrative skills necessary to operate a pediatric pulmonology facility including knowledge of staffing needs, unit management, program development, and grant proposals;